IRFM/IMASViz/doc/source/howto/plugins/plugin_getting_started.rst

 Developing a simple plugin for IMASViz
 ======================================

-This section will cover step by step instructions how to:
+This section will cover step by step instructions on how to:

  - create a very simple introductory plugin example (~80 lines of code),
- - how to register plugin in IMASViz, and
+ - how to register the plugin in IMASViz, and
- - how to run the plugin in IMASViz
+ - how to run the plugin from IMASViz

 This simple plugin can be considered also as a starting template for more complex plugins with advanced design and functionalities.

 The main basic steps which will be covered in this tutorial are as follows:

-1. Setting plugin source files directory
+1. Adding IMASViz home directory to :envvar:`$PYTHONPATH`
-2. Add IMASViz to $PYTHONPATH
+2. Setting plugin source files
-3. Code:
+3. The code:

-   a) Required import statements.
+   a) Required import statements
-   b) Setting mandatory file and class labels
+   b) Properly setting file and class labels
    c) Class inheritance
    d) Mandatory functions